Guidelines

 • All applicants will be advised of the outcome of their application in writing.

-• Successful recipients are to treat their funding as confidential prior to the announcement by the Minister of the successful applicants.
+• Successful recipients are to treat their funding as confidential prior to the official announcement by the Minister.
 This means no media or public announcements of the project until the Queensland Government has made an announcement.

 10. Fellowship agreement